-The indirect fluorescent antibody test (IFA) is a semi-quantitative, sensitive, and rapid test to detect which can be used to detect specific antibodies or antigens present in the samples.
+The indirect fluorescent antibody test (IFA) is a semi-quantitative, sensitive, and rapid test to detect specific antibodies or antigens present in the samples.

 IFA for the detection of Antibodies

 Indirect fluorescent antibody (IFA) test can be used to detect specific antibodies against various etiological agents present in patient serum and cerebral spinal fluid (CSF) samples.

 IFA is being used for the diagnosis of:

 Known antigen is immobilized on a glass slide (slides smeared with cells carrying known antigens are commercially available).
 Test sample (patient serum) is added over the smear.
 If specific antibodies are present in the serum, the antigen-antibody complex is formed.
 The serum is washed off and a secondary antihuman immunoglobulin conjugated to a fluorochrome (fluorescein isothiocyanate or rhodamine B) is added.
 On examination, bacteria will only be visible if they have been bound by the antibodies from the patient’s serum.

 Fluorescent dyes; rhodamine B fluoresces red and fluorescein isothiocyanate fluoresces yellow-green.

 For example, an IFA test for the diagnosis of syphilis uses T. pallidum isolated from a lab animal and a smear is prepared on a glass slide.
 Patient serum is spread over the smear and anti-treponemal antibodies, if present, are allowed to bind.
 The serum is washed off and a secondary antibody labeled with fluorescein isothiocyanate (FITC) is added.
 On examination, the T. pallidum bacteria will only be visible if they have been bound by the antibodies from the patient’s serum.